Penalty Fares Policy

 - When set against the impact that the Covid-19 pandemic had on passenger numbers and industry revenues, it’s never been more important to minimise the cost of fare evasion to the railways.

 - The Penalty Fare regulations allows train operators to target fare evaders, and therefore reduce the costs of ticketless travel while ensuring that honest, fare-paying passengers are not unfairly penalised.

 - By acting as an effective deterrent, more revenue will be generated by the railway, which can be re-invested to improve the quality of customer services.

 If you travel on a train without a ticket, you will be liable to pay the full single fare or full return fare or, if appropriate, a penalty fare for your journey.

-Examples of when a penalty fare may be charged, if a passenger:
+Examples of when a penalty fares may be charged, when a customer:

 - travels without a valid ticket

-- cannot produce an appropriate railcard on a discounted ticket
+- is unable to produce an appropriate railcard on a discounted ticket

 - is aged 16 or over, travelling on a child-rate ticket